OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/index.md

 description: Everything you need to know about installing and configuring Octopus Tentacles on Windows targets for use with your deployments.
 position: 10
 ---
-When you deploy software to Windows Servers, you need to install Tentacle, a lightweight agent service, on all of those Window Servers.
+When you deploy software to Windows servers, you need to install Tentacle, a lightweight agent service, on all of those Window servers.

 Once installed, Tentacles:

-- Run as a Windows Service called **OctopusDeploy Tentacle**.
+- Run as a Windows service called **OctopusDeploy Tentacle**.
 - Wait for tasks from Octopus (deploy a package, run a script, etc).
-- Report the progress and results back to the Octopus Server.
+- Report the progress and results back to the Octopus server.

 Before you install Tentacle, review the software and hardware requirements for:

 - [The latest version of Tentacle](/docs/infrastructure/deployment-targets/windows-targets/requirements/index.md).
 - [Versions prior to Tentacle 3.1](/docs/infrastructure/deployment-targets/windows-targets/requirements/legacy-requirements.md).

-## Download the Tentacle Installer

-The latest Octopus Tentacle MSI can always be downloaded from the [Octopus Deploy downloads page](https://octopus.com/downloads).

 ## Communication Mode

-Tentacles can be configured to communicate in Listening Mode or Polling Mode.
+Tentacles can be configured to communicate in Listening mode or Polling mode.
 Listening mode is the recommended communication style.
 Learn about the differences between the two modes on the [Tentacle communication](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) page.

+## Download the Tentacle Installer

+The latest Octopus Tentacle MSI can always be downloaded from the [Octopus Deploy downloads page](https://octopus.com/downloads).

 ## Configure a Listening Tentacle (recommended)

 !include <install-tentacle-manager>
-7. Select **Listening Tentacle** and click **Next**.
+1. Select **Listening Tentacle** and click **Next**.
 1. In the **Octopus Web Portal**, navigate to the **Infrastructure** tab, select **Deployment Targets** and click **ADD DEPLOYMENT TARGET**.
 1. Click **WINDOWS** and select **Listening Tentacle**.
 1. Copy the **Thumbprint** (the long alphanumerical string).